krallistic/druid-kubernetes/README.md

 # druid-kubernetes
 Setup Druid on a Kubernetes Cluster with Helm.
 The Setup of zookeeper and postgres (as metadata storage is handled by subcharts), and therefore zK run with a PetSet in a 3 Node HA.

 All Druid Nodes run in their own pods, which are created by deployments.
-Should be somewhat scaleable SegmentStore is
+Should be somewhat scaleable.

+SegmentCache is persistentVolume with `HostPath` so historicals on the same node could be using the same segment cache.
+SegmentStorage is currently set to NFS.

+Emmit metrics point to a tranquility node which indexes it into the cluster back again.

 #Run it (currently only tested on minikube)
 - checkout repo
+- build docker images, see `build_images.sh`
 - `helm init` (assumes working kubectl, for example with `minikube start`)
 - `helm dep update` Pull in deps
-- `helm upgrade --debug development druid/ --install`
+- `helm upgrade --debug development druid/ --install` Start Cluster, takes a while till zookeeper is fully functional (~5min)
-- Access the pivot UI `minikube service druid-pivot-service` (wait till the cluster is fully run, especially zookeeper takes a while
+- Access the pivot UI `minikube service druid-pivot-service` and you should see the Metric Datasource which are druids internal metrics.
 - Delete the Cluster with `helm delete development --purge ` PersistentStorage from the zK must be deleted manually.